koinov/ton-multisig-solidity/README.md

 ### WalletManager
 Implementation of Multisig Wallet Manager.
-Currenty is done to send msg.sender to Multisig contract, will be merger in MultiSig contract as soon as external messages authorization is implemented.
+Currenty is done to send msg.sender to Multisig contract, will be merged in MultiSig contract as soon as external messages authorization is implemented.

 ### UserRegistry
 Users registry that allows to find WalletManager address of coowner by the name.